olaknowct/advance-forkify/README.md

-Summary
+### Summary
 - It uses an API to get List of food recipe.
 - With the help of the Asynchrounous Javascript, you dont need to load the page everytime an http request happens
 - An Asynchrounous Javascript is way of rendering all http request to Browser background API , it does not happen on your appication.
 - MVC pattern and OOP Architecture Implementation helps the codebase maintainable and readable. therefore adopting new changes and updates can be easily implemented
-- Using ES6 Classes makes inheritance easier to implement.
-Underhood it simply sugar coats the prototypal inheritance.
+- Using ES6 Classes makes inheritance easier to implement. under the hood, it simply sugar coats the prototypal inheritance.

-## API Used
+### API Used
 	- https://forkify-api.herokuapp.com/v2